argonne-lcrc/user-guides/docs/account-project-management/mfa.md

 As a reminder, please contact [support@lcrc.anl.gov](mailto:support@lcrc.anl.gov) with any issues.

 Once Duo MFA is configured, you can now [configure your SSH key](ssh.md) to complete our login requirements.
 All future logins will require your MFA token.

+# Add a Device/Secondary Auth to Duo

+You occasionally may need to change or add a device.
+Adding multiple methods of authentication is important, so that you're able to add new devices in situations when your original device may be no longer in your possession.

+To start, visit [https://accounts.lcrc.anl.gov](https://accounts.lcrc.anl.gov) and enter your Argonne login credentials on that screen.
+You will be prompted to initiate a "Duo Push" or enter a code.
+However, on the left side of the screen is another menu, including "Add a new device" and "My Settings & Devices".
+Selecting either of those will allow you to add more authentication devices to your account.

+Note, Duo Federal (our provider for this service) does not allow SMS-based authentication, so adding a second device, if you have one, is a good way to ensure you don't get locked out of your account.

+# Device No Longer in Your Possession

+If you are unable to login due to no longer possessing your registered device, please contact [support@lcrc.anl.gov](mailto:support@lcrc.anl.gov).